• Home

 Yes, it is.
 I would say it is a medium heat for someone like me who likes heat but not too much.
 If you can’t handle heat at all, use a Thai red curry paste, instead.
 If doing so, consider adding a tablespoon of fresh minced garlic and ginger (each) to your curry to give it a little more boost of flavor.
 The rest of the recipe stays the same.

-You can easily make a vegetarian Panang Curry by omitting the fish sauce (use a vegan Worcestershire instead) and your favorite plant-based protein.
+You can easily make a vegetarian Panang Curry by omitting the fish sauce (use a vegan Worcestershire instead) and using your favorite plant-based protein.
 Firm tofu or chickpeas would be great here.

 Panang Chicken Curry reheats perfectly so you can make it up to 2 days ahead.
 You may need to add a little coconut milk or water to loosen the sauce.